 Find Cheap Auto Insurance Quotes in Your Area

-Any time you set out on the road, there's a chance you can get into an accident.
-It's crucial that your car insurance is all set and ready to go.
-Here are a few things you should know before embarking on your trip:
+Any time you set out on the road, there's a chance that you could get into an accident.
+It's crucial that your car insurance is all set and ready to go before embarking on your trip.
+Here are a few things you should know:

-Luckily, car insurance companies recognize you shouldn't be penalized for having the legal limit in one state, and crashing in another with higher limits.
-Thus, so long as you were not intoxicated or conducting any other policy disqualifying behavior, your company will bump your limits up to the state's in which you crashed.
+Luckily, car insurance companies recognize that you shouldn't be penalized for having the legal limit of insurance in one state and crashing in another with higher limits.
+As long as you are not intoxicated or behaving in a way that would invalidate your policy, your company will bump your limits up to the state in which you crashed.
 This also applies if you crash north of the border in Canada.
-It does not apply in Mexico however, which we talk more about below.
+It does not apply in Mexico, however; see below for more.

-If you have collision insurance on your policy however, you may opt out of the coverage.
-If you have a credit card as well, you may charge the entire rental to the card, and your card provider will actually cover the LDW at no charge to you.
-Paying for the LDW or using a credit card may be a good way to go, because if you do get into an accident, you won't have to file a claim with your insurance company, thus risking your rates going up.
+If you have collision insurance on your policy, however, you may opt out of the coverage.
+If you have a credit card as well, you may charge the entire rental to the card, and your card provider may cover the LDW at no charge to you.
+Paying for the LDW or using a credit card may be a good way to go because if you do get into an accident, you won't have to file a claim with your insurance company, thus risking your rates going up.

-Driving to Mexico
+If you’re driving to Mexico

-If you drive to Mexico, your American car insurance will no longer be valid and you will have to buy Mexican car insurance is quite simple.
-Both Geico and Progressive allow people to purchase a policy on their websites through one of their partners.
-Plans come in daily, 6-month and year long policies.
-We found the 6-month is usually the best deal, costing around $300 to $400, so remember to account for that expensive when calculating the cost of your Mexican road trip.
+Buying Mexican car insurance is quite simple.
+Both Geico and Progressive allow drivers to purchase policies online through one of their partners.
+Plans come in daily, six-month and year-long terms.
+We found that a six-month policy is usually the best deal, costing around $300 to $400.
+Remember to account for that expense when calculating the cost of your Mexican road trip.